 Columbus, Ohio, USA - Participants from the United States, Canada, Mexico, and more than 20 other countries representing Africa, Asia, Central America, Europe, Middle East, Oceania, and South America gathered in Columbus, Ohio for Cultivate'15 on July 11-14.
 The largest all-industry horticulture exposition and convention in North America recently concluded with approximately 10,000 attendees.
 This year, attendees saw more exhibitors, an expanded collection of business-building programs, and the presentation of several industry initiatives.

-Participants came from the U.S., Canada, Mexico, and more than 22 other countries representing Africa, Asia, Central America, Europe, Middle East, Oceania, and South America.
-The event gathered professionals from all aspects of the horticulture industry, including garden and floral retailing, greenhouse and nursery production, plant breeding, landscaping, interior plantscaping, research and education, and manufacturers and providers of products and services.
-Formerly known as the OFA Short Course, it was the 86th edition of the event that was rebranded this year as "Cultivate."
+The event gathered professionals from all aspects of the horticulture industry, including garden and floral retailing, greenhouse and nursery production, plant breeding, landscaping, interior plantscaping, research and education, and the manufacturers and distributors of products and services.
+Formerly known as the OFA Short Course, it was the 87th edition of the event that was rebranded last year as "Cultivate."